Explore the Graduate Program

 Admission to the graduate program is highly selective.
 We admit less than 15% of applicants.
 About 10 students enter the program each year.
 Click here for more details on the admissions process.

 The department is able to provide full financial support to each student admitted into the Ph.D. program.
 That support consists of a fellowship that provides full tuition and student health insurance plus an academic year stipend and summer grant.
-In 2010, the standard graduate student stipend and summer grant was $21,200, and several of our students received Vanderbilt "top-up" awards, making their total stipend worth more than $30,000.
+The standard 12-month graduate student stipend is $21,200, and several of our admitted students receive Vanderbilt "top-up" awards, increasing their total stipend to upwards of $30,000.
 Our standard five-year fellowships are structured around opportunities to work as a teaching or research assistant for four years, with one service free year that is devoted to course work or independent research.
 Many of our students are also successful in obtaining internal and external grants to support pre-dissertation coursework, dissertation research, and/or their general studies.

 The graduate program is oriented towards producing scholars and teachers.
 As research assistants and teaching assistants, students receive mentoring in research and undergraduate instruction.
 Many actively collaborate with the faculty on joint research.
 Advanced graduate students may have the opportunity to teach their own classes.
 In addition to a regular professional development series and a graduate student colloquium series, our graduate students also participate in the department’s many speakers series, workshops, and conferences.
 Students regularly receive support for travel to professional conferences and summer training institutes.